stepanb2/ml-traffic-sign/README.md

 My final model results were:
 * training set accuracy of 0.997
-* validation set accuracy of o.978
+* validation set accuracy of 0.978
 * test set accuracy of 0.966

 I've started with the base LeNet architecture to train the model and initial results were:
 * validation test accuracy of 0.851 and test set accuracy of 0.862

 Here is a list of iterations that led to the final model.
-In general, in case of under-fitting I was trying to increase the number of parameters in the model by adding new conv and fully-connected layers and extending existing ones.
+In general, in case of under-fitting I was trying to increase the number of parameters in the model by adding new convolutional and fully-connected layers and extending existing ones.
 In case of  over-fitting I was adding new max-pool and/or drop out layers.
 And I was keeping [NVidia ConvNet](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) in mind as a successful model.

 | Change Description         		| Validation Accuracy		| Testing Accuracy	|
 |:-------------------------------------:|:-----------------------------:|:---------------------:|